-- A person making a return under clause 4.9 of this Code must disclose: - the street address of each parcel of real property in which they had an interest on the return date, and - b the street address of each parcel of real property in which they had an interest in the period since 30 June of the previous financial year, and - c the nature of the interest. - An interest in a parcel of real property need not be disclosed in a return if the person making the return had the interest only: - a as executor of the will, or Administrator of the estate, of a deceased person and not as a beneficiary under the will or intestacy, or - b as a trustee, if the interest was acquired in the ordinary course of an occupation not related to their duties as the holder of a position required to make a return. - An interest in a parcel of real property need not be disclosed in a return if the person ceased to hold the interest prior to becoming a Councillor. - For the purposes of clause 5 of this schedule, "interest" includes an option to purchase.
+- b the street address of each parcel of real property in which they had an interest in the period since 30 June of the previous financial year, and - c the nature of the interest. - An interest in a parcel of real property need not be disclosed in a return if the person making the return had the interest only: - as executor of the will, or administrator of the estate, of a deceased person and not as a beneficiary under the will or intestacy, or - b as a trustee, if the interest was acquired in the ordinary course of an occupation not related to their duties as the holder of a position required to make a return. - 7 An interest in a parcel of real property need not be disclosed in a return if the person ceased to hold the interest prior to becoming a designated person. - 8 For the purposes of clause 5 of this schedule, "interest" includes an option to purchase.